gluc/data.tree/cran-comments.md

 Checked Rodam        : 0 errors | 0 warnings | 0 notes
 Checked SACCR        : 0 errors | 0 warnings | 0 notes

-The following downstream dependencies were check and produced warnings:
+The following downstream dependencies were checked and produced errors:

-Checked ahp          : 0 errors | 1 warning  | 0 notes
+Checked ahp          : 1 errors | 0 warning  | 0 notes
-1 WARN because of a deprecated method.

 I am the package maintainer and will send a new ahp version shortly.